International Amateur Radio Union: GAREC - Global Amateur Radio Emergency Communications Conferences

-The Global Amateur Radio Emergency Communications Conference or "GAREC" is a yearly conference held by the International Amateur Radio Union for discussion of amateur radio operation during natural disasters and other emergencies with the motto, "Saving lives through emergency communications".
+The Global Amateur Radio Emergency Communications Conference or "GAREC" was a yearly conference held by the International Amateur Radio Union for discussion of amateur radio operation during natural disasters and other emergencies with the motto, "Saving lives through emergency communications".
 GAREC was first held in Tampere, Finland in 2005, coinciding with the adoption of the Tampere Convention, a globally binding emergency communications treaty that had been signed in Tampere in 1998.
 In later conferences, the venue has attempted to rotate in sequence through ITU Regions 1, 2 and 3 (though not necessarily in that particular order).
+The dedicated GAREC meetings eventually concluded in 2014.

 Radiosport

 The IARU organises and promotes radiosport activities throughout the world.
 The IARU promulgates the rules used for high-speed telegraphy and sponsors regional and world championships.
 The IARU also promulgates the rules used by most competitions in amateur radio direction finding, including IARU-sponsored regional and world championships.
 The IARU also sponsors the annual IARU HF World Championship in amateur radio contesting.
 The IARU does not directly administer any of these radiosport events, but authorises and sponsors them through host organisations.